 In the end, the most sympathetic character is really Lise, and in some ways the movie is really about her.
 She seems quite puritanical at the beginning, but it's her dissatisfying experiences with sex that have made her that way, and the way she blossoms at the end of the movie is wonderful.
 When she gets home from the party, she is desperate to have sex with Franck, to share her newfound discovery with him.
 The sex they have is clearly completely different from anything they have done together before, and when Lise has her first orgasm with Franck, it's clear that their relationship has been transformed.
 How exactly Franck will part ways with his mistress is not so obvious, but we know that is what he will do.
 And so, in the end, it feels almost as if Lise is the healthiest of the bunch.

 Except for that, there's not much by way of resolution here, let alone a moralizing "lesson".
 This is a movie about the tensions to which sexuality gives rise: about the confusing relationship between sex, love, pleasure, passion, commitment, and the thrill of what is new or different.
-It's also about the conflict between our sexual mores and our sexual reality: about the lies we tell to ourselves to justify doing what we want.
+It's also about the conflict between our sexual mores and our sexual reality: about the lies we tell ourselves to justify doing what we want.
 And while it's tempting to say that it's about the different ways men and women think about sex, it's really about the different ways that different people think about sex.
 There is as much variety within genders here as there is across them.
 Sebastian (Sebastian Barrio), though he has a lot of sex, isn't really any more in touch with his sexuality than Lise is, for example, though that fact manifests itself differently.

 As for the sex, it is beautifully and sensitively shot and is not separate from the rest of the movie but is just part of the story.
 And, though it is much less the focus than in most porn, we found it extremely arousing.
-Probably our favorites scenes were the one in the theater, with Sandrine and her new lover, and the last one, with Lise and Franck, both of which has us dripping.
+Probably our favorites scenes were the one in the theater, with Sandrine and her new lover, and the last one, with Lise and Franck, both of which has us very aroused indeed.

 We'd go so far as to say that Histoires de Sexe(s) is a perfect example of how to make porn that is thought provoking and intellectually engaging, while still being explicit and hot as hell; and that is visually beautiful and a joy to watch, in large part because it is not overly graphic and "in your face".